-Risk/ Opportunity Summary Implementation Implementation issues include ensuring that the required technical standards in design and construction are met and that the Project is brought into production on or ahead of schedule.
-In general, the risk relates to failure of management to establish the optimum contracting strategy and structure and to monitor and control design and construction consultants and contractors to ensure that the Project is built to specifications, on time and within budget.
-An owner's team with a high level of expertise in process and engineering design, project controls and contracts establishment and administration, will be assembled.
-The team will have sufficient resources to establish and maintain a high level of monitoring and control.
-The personnel will be given responsibility levels sufficient to ensure optimal results.
-Operations Operational issues which may constitute risks or opportunities include: recruiting and training the required numbers of suitably qualified and experienced management, supervision and operations personnel establishing a suitable industrial relations structure for operations staff The workforce establishment strategy emphasises recruitment of an experienced operations management team and to exploit knowledge and experience gained from currently operating lateritic nickel operations.
-Early operator and maintenance personnel training programs are to be adopted for local employees, and more experienced personnel from similar operations.
+Risk/ Opportunity Summary Implementation Implementation issues include ensuring that the required technical stand design and construction are met and that the Project is brought into product or ahead of schedule.
+In general, the risk relates to failure of managen establish the optimum contracting strategy and structure and to monit control design and construction consultants and contractors to ensure the Project is built to specifications, on time and within budget. ction on ment to for and An owner's team with a high level of expertise in process and engineering of project controls and contracts establishment and administration, we assembled.
+The team will have sufficient resources to establish and main high level of monitoring and control.
+The personnel will be given response levels sufficient to ensure optimal results. will be intain a Operations Operational issues which may constitute risks or opportunities include: recruiting and training the required numbers of suitably qualified experienced management, supervision and operations personnel establishing a suitable industrial relations structure for operations statement The workforce establishment strategy emphasises recruitment of an experioperations management team and to exploit knowledge and experience from currently operating lateritic nickel operations.
+Early operation maintenance personnel training programs are to be adopted for local empland more experienced personnel from similar operations. gained or and